Mexico tops 100,000 COVID-19 deaths, 4th country to do so

 Mexico tops 100,000 COVID-19 deaths, 4th country to do soNew

-MEXICO CITY (AP) — Mexico has passed the 100,000 mark in COVID-19 deaths, becoming only the fourth country to do so amid concerns about the lingering physical and psychological scars on survivors and those close to them.
-José Luis Alomía Zegarra, Mexico’s director of epidemiology, announced late Thursday that Mexico had 100,104 confirmed COVID-19 deaths, behind only the United States, Brazil and India.
-The milestone comes less than a week after Mexico said it had topped 1 million registered coronavirus cases, though officials agree the number is probably much higher.
-The coverage of the back-to-back milestones has raised the hackles of some government officials.
+MEXICO CITY (AP) — Mexico has passed the 100,000 mark in confirmed COVID-19 deaths, becoming only the fourth country to do so amid concerns about the lingering physical and psychological scars on survivors and those close to them.
+Mexico’s director of epidemiology announced late Thursday that Mexico had 100,104 confirmed COVID-19 deaths, behind only the United States, Brazil and India.
+The milestone comes less than a week after Mexico said it had topped 1 million registered coronavirus infectionscases, though officials agree the number is probably much higher.
+Coverage of the back-to-back milestones has raised the hackles of President Andrés Manuel López Obrador, called critics “vultures” on Friday.